hynek/structlog/docs/loggers.rst

    BoundLogger.configure(context_class=WrappedDictClass())

-Remember: the instance of the class is irrelevant, only the class *type* matters.
+Remember: the instance of the class is irrelevant, only the class *type* matters because all instances of one class share the same data.

 :func:`structlog.threadlocal.wrap_dict` returns always a completely *new* wrapped class: